 - Over medium-high heat, bring the soup to a simmer and cook for 25 minutes or until the potatoes are soft.
 Stir occasionally.
 Mash some of the potatoes for a thicker, creamier texture.
 Add whipping cream and simmer for 5 minutes.

 - Adjust the thickness of the soup by adding water or stock (for thiner soup).
 The soup should have a creamy consistency.

 - Season to taste and garnish with toppings of choice.

 - Soak the diced potatoes in cold water to prevent them from turning brown.
 Make sure you drain the water from the potatoes before you add them in the stock pot.

 - Freeze the bacon slightly to make it easier to chop.

-- You can serve this soup in a bread bowl to make it more authentic to how it is served inside the park!
+- You can serve this soup in a bread bowl to make it more authentic.
+This is how they serve inside the park!

-Is there a Disneyland recipe you want to know?
-If you have any favorite foods, drinks, or treats from Disneyland and you would like to know the recipe (or know how to make it), leave me a comment below requesting it!
-I will do my best to find it and get it posted!
-Bon Apetit!
+Is there a Disneyland recipe you want to know how to make?
+If you have any favorite foods, drinks, or treats from Disneyland and you would like to have the recipe for, leave me a comment below requesting it.
+I will do my best to find it and get it posted.
+Bon appetit!

 Are you interested in more Disneyland recipes?

 - 0% No!